 - Demonstrate a better understanding of current housing tax credit legislative and regulatory settings by joining experts in examining low-income housing tax credits, historic rehabilitation tax credits, new market tax credits, tax-exempt bond financing, state housing finance agencies, FHA, HUD and USDA rural development programs;

-- Engage in discussions about various legislation as well as proposed and enacted regulations, and how they impact housing development and finance.
+- Engage in discussions about various legislation as well as proposed and enacted regulations, and how they impact housing development and finance;

 - Share knowledge, ideas and techniques for underwriting and assessing housing tax credit market transactions;

-- Expand on individual and/or firm-wide networking opportunities to key stakeholders in the various sects of the housing industry, including developers, equity investors, lenders, market analysts, appraisers, state and local officials, bond underwriters, attorneys, accountants and other professionals;
+- Expand on individual and/or firm-wide networking opportunities to key stakeholders in the various sects of the housing industry, including developers, equity investors, lenders, market analysts, appraisers, state and local officials, bond underwriters, attorneys, accountants and other professionals; and

 - Gain better access to NH&RA’s collection of educational products and resources.

 Our conference facilities are in compliance with the Americans with Disabilities Act (ADA).
 Please contact Kailtyn Snyder at at firstname.lastname@example.org if you require assistance.or

 For more information regarding refund, complaint and program cancellation policies, please contact our offices at.